-Table 15.4 The Simulation Setup HD tab attributes (Table msm_Project)
+Table 14.4 The Simulation Setup HD tab attributes (Table msm_Project)

-Edit field Description Used or required by simulations Field name in datastructure Fixed/Adaptive radio buttons Toggles between alternative time step type Yes HDTimeStepType Fixed Specifies a fixed time step for the network simulation Yes if Fixed time step type or if including 2D overland HDDtFixed Minimum Specifies a mini- mum time step for network or 2D over- land model Yes if Adaptive time step type or if including 2D overland HDDtMin Maximum Specifies a maxi- mum time step for network or 2D over- land model Yes if Adaptive time step type or if including 2D overland HDDtMax Max.
-Increase Factor Specifies maximum increase factor for adaptive time step for network model Yes if Adaptive time step type HDDtIncreaseFac- tor Max.
-CFL number Specifies the expected maximum CFL number in the simulation, to control the adaptive 2D overland time step Yes if including 2D over- land M2DHDMaxCFL

-Edit field Description Used or required by simulations Field name in datastructure Network initial conditions type Specifies if the net- work (CS and/or river) is initially empty, or using user-defined initial conditions Yes if including CS net- work or River net- work simulation HDInitCondTypeNo Initial conditions ID Specifies the ID of the set of initial con- ditions, defined in the 'Initial condi- tions' page Yes if user-specified type HDInitCondID Additional Parameters Apply checkbox Activates .ADP file with network-rele- vant input.
+Edit field Description Used or required by simulations Field name in datastructure Max.
+Increase Fac- tor Specifies maximum increase factor for adaptive time step for network model Yes if Adaptive time step type HDDtIncreaseFac- tor Max.
+CFL number Specifies the expected maximum CFL number in the simulation, to con- trol the adaptive 2D overland time step Yes if including 2D over- land M2DHDMaxCFL Network initial con- ditions type Specifies the type of initial condition for the network (CS and/or river) Yes if including CS net- work or River net- work simulation HDInitCondTypeNo Initial conditions ID Specifies the ID of the set of initial con- ditions, defined in the 'Initial condi- tions' page Yes except if defined as 'Empty network' HDInitCondID State files folder The path to the folder containing the state files saved during a previous simulation Yes if 'State file' is cho- sen StateFilesFolder Select state file using simulation start time If selected, the sim- ulation will use the state file with date and time matching the start time of the simulation.
+Yes if 'State file' is cho- sen UseSimulation- TypeNo Date and time The user-defined date and time to select the state file from all state files saved during a pre- vious simulation Yes if 'Select state file using simulation start time' is not chosen StateStartTime Additional Parame- ters Apply checkbox Activates .ADP file with network-rele- vant input.
 Define .ADP file name and path if activated.
 Optional ADPNetworkFileNo

-Table 15.4 The Simulation Setup HD tab attributes (Table msm_Project)
+Table 14.4 The Simulation Setup HD tab attributes (Table msm_Project)

 The additional parameter file (.ADP file) is a separate file with additional settings for the simulation.
-Please refer to the seperate documentation on this file for further information.
+Please refer to the separate documentation on this file for further information.

-15.1.4 AD and WQ
+14.1.4 AD and WQ

 The "AD and WQ" tab includes parameters specific for the AD and MIKE ECO Lab (WQ) simulation setup.
-The tab is available if the Transport (AD, SWQ) module is activated in the 'General' tab, and if at least 1 AD component is specified; otherwise it is hidden.
+The tab is available if the Transport (AD, SWQ) module is activated in the 'General' tab, otherwise it is hidden.